 During implementation, PDFs from your prior system may be imported into SameGoal, giving staff access to historic documents authored in your previous system even after converting to SameGoal.

 The PDF Import tool associates an unlimited number of documents per student going back arbitrarily many years.
 Documents are associated by attaching them to existing student records in SameGoal.
-Because this tool does not create student records, either run a demographics integration or use the Bulk Loader to create student records prior to import.
+Because this tool does not create student records, either run a demographics integration or use the Bulk Loader tool to create student records prior to import.

 In order to import PDFs into SameGoal, you must first extract the PDFs from your prior system.
 For most special programs vendors, you’ll need to submit a request to let the vendor know you are planning to transition from their system and request your data be made available as PDFs.
 Many vendors provide this service at no cost or for a marginal fee.